Jiamian-Wang/Jiamian-Wang.github.io/_pages/about.md

 My research focuses on visual understanding and reasoning.
 My initial works in computational imaging and image super-resolution develop more interpretable, robust, and efficient methods to enhance visual data compression and reconstruction.
 My recent research studies vision and language semantics gap modeling and alignment upon encoder/decoder-based VLMs (*e.g.*, text-video retrieval).
 My ongoing research develops agents for multi-turn and multimodal tool calling.
 My ultimate goal is to develop intelligent systems that can (1) explore visual uncertainty (knowing the unknown), (2) address visual uncertainty (acting on the unknown), and (3) exploit visual uncertainty (benefiting from the unknown) for improved performance, trustworthiness, and reduced hallucination.

-Building on this, my current work concretely spans three interconnected directions — the **3 A's**:
-- **Agent** — environment building and training for multimodal, multi-turn agents.
-- **Algorithm** — algorithmic improvements, including Bayesian-grounded methods.
-- **Autonomy** — post-training for autonomous-driving scenarios and solving real-world problems.

-I'm always glad to discuss these areas — and their intersections.
-Feel free to reach out!
+Building on these focuses, my latest research interest spans the **3 A's** — **Agent**, **Algorithm**, and **Autonomy** — and the concrete problems they raise: How can we build scalable and controllable *environments* that teach an **agent** to perceive, reason, and act across multi-turn, multimodal interactions, and how should we *train* such agents?
+What post-training **algorithms** — e.g., Bayesian-grounded ones — can push the rich signals from these environments into the agent more efficiently and losslessly?
+And, toward **autonomy**, can we develop autonomous agents that one day help human drivers make safer, real-time decisions?
+I'm always glad to discuss these areas — and their intersections — so feel free to reach out!

 <p class="job-note">I expect to graduate in Fall 2026 and am actively seeking full-time opportunities.
 Feel free to <a href="mailto:jiamiansc@gmail.com">reach out</a> if there's a potential match!</p>